Ipgnosis/tic_tac_toe/README.md

 Per above on the goal of the project to mimic human learning, therefore the algorithm is as follows:

 1. Assess the board for potential wins (two moves in a vector with an open space): if one exists, make that play to take the win.
-2. Assess the board for impending losses (two opponent's moves in a vector with an open space): if one exists, take it to prevent the loss.
+2. Assess the board for impending losses (two opponent's moves in a vector with an open space): if one exists, take the cell to prevent the loss.
 3. Assess the board for recognizable patterns, based on memory of past games.
 Optimize move selection as follows:
     -   Choose the move most likely to win (probability estimate).
 If there are several moves with equal weight, choose the move least likely to lose.
     -   If losing seems more likely, chose the move most likely to draw.
 4. Record the expectation of a win / loss / draw for that move by *estimating* the probability of each (see Calculating Probability below)
-5. At the end of the game, store the recollection of that game.
+5. At the end of the game, store the record of that game.
 6. For each of the outcomes (win/loss/draw) adjust the probabilities (expectation) of those results for all relevant stored games.
 This is done for the each of the patterns followed, up to the point that the game deviated from the pattern.
 The degree of upgrade/downgrade is a variable that will be tuned to produce an optimal result.

 ## Ultimate goal:

 Implement the concept of 'hindsight experience replay' which allows the software to learn by storing and updating its base of experience based on new experience.
-This (IMHO) seems to match the human process of learning and is more sophisticated than merely having a search tree (the traditional approach) or a database of optimal moves (calculated algoritmically) for every game state.
+This (IMHO) seems to match the human process of learning and is more sophisticated than merely having a search tree (the traditional approach) or a database of optimal moves (calculated algorithmically) for every game state.
 This would be one approach to achieving the ultimate goal.
 The other, of course, is neural networks.
 That may be tackled later.

 ## Current status: